 Section 7.1 Executive Committee

-A. The Executive Committee shall consist of the President, Vice President and Member-At-Large.
+A. The Executive Committee shall consist of the President, Vice President and two Members-At-Large.

 B. It is the purpose of the Executive Committee to meet and provide leadership to the Chapter.

 C. The Executive Committee will give reports to the Chapter membership on a regular basis.